+I learned a lot about backend server coding, deployment, and monitoring during the development of this game.
+Using a platform like Player.IO instead of hosting our own servers gave huge advantages to our small team of six: many backend tools were available for us to use (such as a database system), and we didn’t have to worry too much about monitoring and scaling infrastructure.
 It also presented some challenges - when Player.IO didn’t support features that we needed, we had to get creative.
 One example was Player.IO not supporting API calls with JSON bodies - only web form content was supported!
-As a result, we had to run a server who’s only job was to convert web form data to JSON and redirect the content to some other server.
+As a result, we had to run a server whose only job was to convert web form data to JSON and redirect the content to some other server.